 But there's more to it than that.
 Independent contractor taxes can be a bit more involved.
 To help get a feel for what to save, we'll look at five steps that will keep you covered for when tax time rolls around.

 Remember that Doordash doesn't withhold taxes for you.
 If your profits while delivering were pretty substantial and you haven't saved money, you could be in for a rude awakening on tax day.
 Your best rule of thumb is to set the money aside as you earn it.

 Here are the five things you can do to make sure you saved enough for taxes.

-After discussing those steps, I'll walk through my weekly routine for setting aside taxes for my earnings with Doordash and other delivery gigs.
+Finally, I'll walk through my weekly routine for setting aside taxes for my earnings with Doordash and other delivery gigs.

 About this article

 This is not tax advice.
 The purpose of this article is for educational and informational purposes only.
 We want to help you understand how things work so you can make informed decisions.
-For specific tax advice related to your own financial situation and needs you should seek out your own tax professional.
+For specific tax advice related to your own financial situation and needs, you should seek out your own tax professional.

 Step 1: Understand what your taxes are based on.

 We're not going to cover the entirety of Doordash taxes here.
 That's what our tax series is intended to do.
 This video will give you a basic overview. actor taxes.

 Being a Dasher means you're self-employed.
 You provide delivery services as a contracting business, not as an employee.
 If you haven't incorporated, you are what the IRS calls a sole proprietorship.